-Once upon a time, grocery shoppers socialized in stores, lamented the outrageous prices of meat, occasionally even sampled a plump red grape before committing to buying a whole pound.
+Once upon a time, grocery shoppers socialized in stores, lamented the outrageous prices of meat, and occasionally even sampled a plump red grape before committing to buying a whole pound.
 In 2021, though, in the wake of the coronavirus, the days of leisurely browsing the aisles of your local market have yet to return.
-With new variants of the virus cropping up, shoppers are forced to play it safe, especially when grocery shopping.
+With new virus variants cropping up, shoppers are forced to play it safe, especially when grocery shopping.

 Until those carefree days return, here is a guide to the safest habits before, during, and after shopping for groceries.

 If you are not the kind of person to make a grocery list, perhaps now is the time to reconsider.
 Preparing a list of items to purchase in advance is a sure way to limit your time in the store, which is key to limiting yourself to possible exposure.

 Shoppers should also stock up on and bring their own wipes.
 Most groceries attempt to have wipes readily available, but the strength and volume of wipes are not a guarantee.
 Though the Food & Drug Association (FDA) has made it clear that no evidence exists of people transferring COVID-19 through food packaging, the FDA has also noted that using wipes to wipe down products as an added precaution is a good idea as long as you allow them time to air dry.

 Additionally, if you normally bring your reusable bags to do your shopping, make sure the bags are washed before each trip to the store.
 Be advised that certain stores are not currently allowing customers to BYOB, so check with your local grocery store before assuming.

 Safety while shopping